pietermartin/umlg/doc/markdown/documentation.md

 [Property Graph Model](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) is a natural fit for implementing the rich semantics of UML class diagrams in java.

-The basic pattern used is that an entity wraps a vertex.
-Associations are realized as edges between vertexes.
+One of the primary objectives of Umlg is to implement the [UML2](http://www.omg.org/spec/UML/2.4.1/Superstructure/PDF) semantics as accurately as possible.

+UML has strong and detailed semantics for specifying structural features.
+In general it is far easier and quicker to specify the complex structure and relationships of domain entities in UML.
+Umlg makes that specification much more than just documentation.
+A large part of the lack of popularity of UML is that it remains only documentation.
+Many UML tools can generate java however it is seldom if ever generates persistent entities.

 Umlg entities are **not** POJOs.
 They are always persistent objects.
-They contain no annotations.
-Interceptors are not used in the implementation.
+Interceptors are not used in the implementation and they contain no annotations.
 The only configuration required is one property specifying the location of the underlying graph database.
 As such Umlg entities always execute, (unit test or production) in an equivalent environment.
+The basic pattern used is that, an entity wraps a vertex and associations are realized as edges between vertexes.

 Graph databases have very fast startup times that do not increase with the number of entities (vertices and edges).
 Even on large projects with thousands of entities Umlg will still start up in milliseconds.
 No need for mock tests nor integration tests.

 Graph databases are very good at traversing relationship.
 Its their speciality after all.
 This translates to Umlg entities being very efficient and fast at navigating object oriented associations. (//TODO do a simple JPA comparison)

 Umlg entities implement most class diagram constructs.
 This includes: inheritance, interfaces, abstract classes, associations, composition, complex data types, multiplicity, collection types (Set, OrderedSet, Sequence, Bag), qualifiers, constraints.
-One of the primary objectives of Umlg is to implement the [UML2](http://www.omg.org/spec/UML/2.4.1/Superstructure/PDF) semantics as accurately as possible.

 Umlg has full support for [OCL](href="http://www.omg.org/spec/OCL/2.3.1/PDF") (Object Constraint Language).
 OCL is a powerful constraint and query language that operates directly on the entities.
 OCL constraints and queries can be specified